More than just a fall favorite, you can enjoy this savory pumpkin and sweet potato soup all winter long!

 Substitutions

-Swap fresh sweet potatoes for frozen diced.
-If you want to majorly save on prep work and time, pick up a bag of frozen diced sweet potatoes and use those instead.
+- Swap fresh sweet potatoes for frozen diced.
+If you want to save a lot of prep work and time, pick up a bag of frozen diced sweet potatoes and use those instead.

 Serving Suggestions

-Once scooped into individual bowls, this soup is amazing when sprinkled with additional sage and a dollop of vegan sour cream!
+Once scooped into individual bowls, this soup is amazing when sprinkled with additional sage and a dollop of sour cream or plain Greek yogurt!

 - A grilled hummus, red pepper, mushroom, and spinach wrap.

-- A salad topped with sliced vegan chicken, red onions, peppers, cucumbers, tomato, and a balsamic vinaigrette.
+- A salad topped with diced chicken, vegan chicken, beans, or steak, along with red onions, peppers, cucumbers, tomato, and a balsamic vinaigrette.

 Storing Your Pumpkin and Sweet Potato Soup

-Once cooled, you can keep this soup in the refrigerator for 3-5 days.
+Once cooled, you can keep this soup, covered in an airtight container, in the refrigerator for 3-5 days.

-To thaw: let the soup sit overnight in the refrigerator then toss on the stove or in the microwave to heat.
+- To reheat: let the soup sit overnight in the refrigerator then toss on the stove or in the microwave to heat.

 Top Tip